jkrajniak/gnome-shell-ext-SkypeNotification/README.md

 #### How can I enable and disable individual notifications?

 Go to Options > Notifications and click on `Advanced View`.
 If the option `Execute the following script` is checked, the notification is enabled otherwise it is disabled ([initial question](https://github.com/chrisss404/gnome-shell-ext-SkypeNotification/issues/9)).
 [Here](https://github.com/chrisss404/gnome-shell-ext-SkypeNotification/blob/master/SkypeNotification%40chrisss404.gmail.com/skypeConfig.js#L45) is a list of all supported notifications.

+#### Top bar menu icon shows, but I get no notifications, what can I do?

+Make sure that you have installed Python D-Bus bindings.
+You can check by executing `python ~/.local/share/gnome-shell/extensions/SkypeNotification@chrisss404.gmail.com/notify.py -e"ChatIncoming" -n"Test" -f"%fname" -p"%fpath" -m"hello" -s"%fsize" -u"%sskype"`.

 #### Can't install anymore after recent update, what shall I do?